-YEAR WHO/WHERE FAST FACTS REFERENCES (books are marked with ) 1952 and 1954 Bill (William) Sykes joins the British Museum • These paired expeditions collected plant specimens and horticultural material from the central Himalaya, deemed Hunter Grant, Sykes Bill 2015: Bill (WR) Sykes, Botanical explorer, Western/Central Nepal 1952, 1954.
-Part 1.
-Introduction and Nepal 1952.
-New Zealand Alpine Journal: 76-82.
-(Natural History) and Royal Horticultural Society botanical particularly interesting as the contact point between the floras of the western and eastern Himalaya.
-Hunter Grant, Sykes Bill 2016: Bill (WR) Sykes, Botanical explorer, Western/Central Nepal 1952, 1954.
-Part 2.
-Dhorpatan and south of Dhaulagiri.
-New Zealand Alpine Journal : 100-106.
-Kali Gandaki and Kanali rivers (1952) and around the Expedition members become the first Western visitors in many valleys and passes in central/western Nepal.
-The expeditions covered a full cycle of seasonal plant Polunin Oleg 1954: The 1952 expedition to western Nepal.
-Journal of the Royal Central Asian Society 41(1): 37-43.
-Dhaulagiri and Annapurna growth, in a range of bio-zones.
-Both extend from the Sykes W 1955: 1954 Expedition to Nepal Part 1.
-Journal of the Royal Horticultural Society 80: 538-544.
-Himal (1954). springtime growing period in March and April, through Sykes W 1956: 1954 Expedition to Nepal Part 2.
-Journal of the Royal Horticultural Society 8: 6-14.
-(Sykes lived in the UK at the time, but emigrated to NZ in 1961.) the summer monsoon flowering period and then post- monsoon when seeds and dormant live plants and cuttings for growing on in Britain were collected.
-Tyson John 1961: Three months in west Nepal.
-The Himalayan Journal 23.
-(Reprinted from The Alpine Journal 67(304), May 1962.)
-(Briefly refers to the Polunin expedition.)
-1952: • John Williams (BM), Bill Sykes (RHS) and Oleg Polunin (who had accompanied Tilmon to Language Himslin Williams JHJ 1953: The 1952 expedition to western Nepal.
-Journal of the Royal Horticultural Society 78: 323-337.
-Also (unseen) (who had accompanied Tilman to Langtang Himal in 1949) trekked from the rail head in northern India over 240 km and 18 days across the Terai and foothills to their Sykes W 1955: Leeches.
-1955 Journal of the Bombay Natural Society Miscellaneous 24: 148-150. base at Jumla.
-They were accompanied by six native plant Royal Horticultural Society, Rhododendron Year Book 1953.
-Rhododendrons in Western Nepal. collectors, some of whom had collected in India and Rhododendron and Camellia Yearbook 1954, page 62 (Rhododendrons in western Nepal).
-Tibet for luminary plant collectors Ludlow/Sherriff and Sykes WR 1954: Notes on birds recorded in Nepal, 1954.
-Unpublished.
-Kingdon-Ward.
-There are many references in the botanical literature to collections from this expedition. • From Jumla they split up for two months, into high mountain valleys between the Kanali and Kali Gandaki rivers, and at various points overlooking Tibet. • Sykes was assigned the temperate subalpine/alpine valleys most likely to yield hardy plants of horticultural interest back home, in the vicinity of the western end of the Dhaulagiri Himal. • The men suffered considerable illness, Sykes and Polunin laid low with jaundice, and Sykes later carried out to India with amoeboid dysentery on the back of a coolie.
+YEAR WHO/WHERE FAST FACTS 1952 and 1954 Bill (William) Sykes joins the British Museum (Natural History) and Royal Horticultural Society botanical expeditions between the Kali Gandaki and Kanali rivers (1952) and around the Dhaulagiri and Annapurna Himal (1954).
+(Sykes lived in the UK at the time, but emigrated to NZ in 1961.)
+These paired expeditions collected plant specimens and horticultural material from the central Himalaya, deemed particularly interesting as the contact point between the floras of the western and eastern Himalaya.
+Expedition members become the first Western visitors in many valleys and passes in central/western Nepal.
+The expeditions covered a full cycle of seasonal plant growth, in a range of bio-zones.
+Both extend from the springtime growing period in March and April, through the summer monsoon flowering period and then postmonsoon when seeds and dormant live plants and cuttings for growing on in Britain were collected.
+1952: John Williams (BM), Bill Sykes (RHS) and Oleg Polunin (who had accompanied Tilman to Langtang Himal in 1949) trekked from the rail head in northern India over 240 km and 18 days across the Terai and foothills to their base at Jumla.
+They were accompanied by six native plant collectors, some of whom had collected in India and Tibet for luminary plant collectors Ludlow/Sherriff and Kingdon-Ward.
+From Jumla they split up for two months, into high mountain valleys between the Kanali and Kali Gandaki rivers, and at various points overlooking Tibet.
+Sykes was assigned the temperate subalpine/alpine valleys most likely to yield hardy plants of horticultural interest back home, in the vicinity of the western end of the Dhaulagiri Himal.
+The men suffered considerable illness, Sykes and Polunin laid low with jaundice, and Sykes later carried out to India with amoeboid dysentery on the back of a coolie.
 Plant specimens collected were changed daily into fresh drying paper, involving drying used paper over open fires.
 Over 5000 herbarium specimens were placed in the Natural History Museum and 150 gatherings of seeds and 250 live plants were received at the Royal Horticultural Society.